 Tapping through the Holiday

-I jumped on a Zoom call with Mark Yonally just before the holiday season to learn what Chicago Tap Dance Theatre was up to after their 2020 Global Event website build.
+I jumped on a Zoom call with Mark Yonally just before the holiday season to learn what Chicago Tap Theatre was up to after their 2020 Global Event website build.
 Mark, the founder of Chicago Tap Theatre, had just finished preparing for Chicago Tap Theatre’s upcoming Holiday Tap Party that was live-streamed on December 27th and available online to stream.

 Born into a family that loved the arts, Kansas City native Mark Yonally found his passion for tap at a young age.
 As a child with allergies, Mark was consistently sick and in and out of the hospital.
 Limited with asthma at age three, Mark’s doctor encouraged the family to try dance as an anaerobic alternative to running.
 At age 8, he joined his first professional gig in Kansas City called Gang Busters, a nostalgia act that included dances of the ’30s and ’40s.
 Here, Mark began his career in dance.
 After exploring ballet, singing, and other art forms, Mark eventually found his life’s passion in tap.
 When asked why tap – Mark said he simply focused on what he did best.